icheer/web-assistant/README.md

 - dependency free
 - compatible with any javascript framework/UI library
 - light-weighted (gzipped: 76KB)
-- non-invasive design, drive the UI simply by javascript
+- non-invasive design, drive the UI simply by javascript & json
 - auto switch languages(CN or EN) depends on your \<html lang="___"\>

 ## Live demo